mendix/docs/content/developerportal/deploy/migrating-to-v4.md

 7. Click the **Migration** icon to see the status of your replications.

     ![Icon for migration page](attachments/migrating-to-v4/migration-page.png)

+8. Once initial data transfer is complete, progress will be at 100%, but data will be kept synchronized from v3 to v4.

-The migration page lists all the ongoing migrations including the following information:
+The migration page lists all the ongoing migrations, including the following information:

 * The source and target environments
 * The UUID of the source production environment